spatie/security-advisories-health-check/README.md

 This package contains a [Laravel Health](https://spatie.be/docs/laravel-health) check that can report any known security issues with the installed PHP packages in your application.

+The security advisories are fetched from Packages and are sources from GitHub, and other sources.

 ```php
 // typically, in a service provider